tberlok/psecas/README.md

 # Testing

-Before using the code, the tests should be run to make sure that everything is working.
+Before using the code, the tests should be run to make sure that they are working.
 From the top-level directory
 ```
 $ pytest tests/
 ```

+# Developers

+### Main developer
+Thomas Berlok

+### Contributors
+Gopakumar Mohandas (Implementation of the Legendre grid)